-- (a) The Civil Aviation and Maritime Navigation Authority (L'Autorità per l'Aviazione Civile e la Navigazione Marittima) of the Republic of San Marino is known in these regulations as the "Authority" - (b) CAR LIC addresses licences and validations of licences issued by an ICAO Contracting State and the requirements for cabin crew attestation. - (c) The Authority does not presently issue Flight Dispatcher, Flight Navigator or Air Traffic Controller licences. - (d) CAR LIC is applicable to all pilots of aeroplanes, helicopters, sailplanes, airships, remotely piloted aircraft with MTOM greater than 25 kg and balloons, as well as flight engineers, maintenance engineers and cabin crew. - (e) CAR LIC is not applicable to ultra-light or micro-light aircraft (refer SM-CAP PL1 M). - (f) Subparts A, L and M contain additional ICAO Annex 1 Standards.
+- (a) The Civil Aviation and Maritime Navigation Authority (L'Autorità per l'Aviazione Civile e la Navigazione Marittima) of the Republic of San Marino is known in these regulations as the "Authority" - (b) CAR LIC addresses licences and validations of licences issued by an ICAO Contracting State and the requirements for cabin crew attestation.
+[It includes Standards and Recommended Practices up to and including ICAO Annex 1, Amendment 178.] - (c) The Authority does not presently issue Flight Dispatcher, Flight Navigator or Air Traffic Controller licences. - (d) [CAR LIC is applicable to all pilots of aeroplanes, helicopters, sailplanes, airships, remotely piloted aircraft with MTOM greater than 25 kg and balloons, as well as flight engineers, maintenance engineers and cabin crew and Approved Training Organisations that conduct training for the issuance of a licence under these regulations.] - (e) CAR LIC is not applicable to ultra-light or micro-light aircraft (refer SM-CAP PL1 M). - (f) Subparts A, L and M contain additional ICAO Annex 1 Standards.
 Subpart P is based on the Joint Authorities for Rulemaking on Unmanned Systems (JARUS) recommendations and all other Subparts are based on EASA Part FCL.
-The AMC guidance material is based on EASA Part FCL. - (g) The editing practices used in this document are as follows: - (1) 'Shall' is used to indicate a mandatory requirement. - (2) 'Should' is used to indicate a recommendation. - (3) 'May' is used to indicate discretion by the Authority, the industry or the applicant, as appropriate. - (4) 'Will' indicates a mandatory requirement. - Note: The use of the male gender implies the female gender and vice versa. - (h) Paragraphs and sub-paragraphs with new, amended and corrected text will be enclosed within brackets until a subsequent amendment is issued.
+The AMC guidance material is based on EASA Part FCL. - (g) The editing practices used in this document are as follows: - (1) 'Shall' is used to indicate a mandatory requirement. - (2) 'Should' is used to indicate a recommendation. - (3) 'May' is used to indicate discretion by the Authority, the industry or the applicant, as appropriate. - (4) 'Will' indicates a mandatory requirement.

+Note: The use of the male gender implies the female gender and vice versa.

+(h) [Paragraphs and sub-paragraphs with new, amended and corrected text will be enclosed within square brackets until a subsequent amendment is issued.]